27 BC

 AD 130–135

-Second Jewish–Roman War.
+Second Judeo–Roman War.

 Rome bans the Jews from entering Judea with the threat of death.